Man who fathered up to 600 children banned from donating sperm

 This “has or could possibly have negative psychosocial consequences for the children.”

-The case of Meijer first came to public attention in 2017 when the Dutch Society of Obstetrics and Gynaecology banned him from donating any more sperm.
+The case first came to public attention in 2017 when the Dutch Society of Obstetrics and Gynaecology banned him from donating any more sperm.

 Under Dutch rules donors are not supposed to father more than twenty-five children or impregnate more than twelve mothers.
 The aim is to avoid the donor children facing issues such as psychological distress or accidental inbreeding.

-Despite the ban Meijer, a 41-year-old musician who now lives in Kenya, continued to donate to overseas sperm banks.
+Despite the ban the 41-year-old continued to donate to overseas sperm banks.
 One recipient included the Danish sperm bank Cryos which operates internationally.
-He also posted on websites that match prospective parents with sperm donors.

-When carrying out these activities Meijer would sometimes use a fake name after news of his activities attracted media attention.

-Pleas from DonorKind and some of the mothers of the children for Meijer to stop were met with refusal, said Mark de Hek, the lawyer representing the foundation, speaking to The Times last month.
+Pleas from DonorKind and some of the mothers of the children were met with refusal, said Mark de Hek, the lawyer representing the foundation, speaking to The Times last month.
 This left them feeling like legal action was the only option.

-The Netherlands is now considering creating a national register of sperm donors after several similair scandals.
+The Netherlands is now considering creating a national register of sperm donors after several similair cases.

 Join our commenting forum